Tukey (tapered cosine) window

 A Tukey window is a rectangular window with the first and last

 of the samples equal to parts of a cosine.
-See Definitions for the equation that defines the Tukey window.
+See Algorithms for the equation that defines the Tukey window.

 a real number between 0 and 1.
 If you input